-In order to obtain a Master’s degree in Computer Science, students in the Program must obtain 24 credits in subjects, with nine core subjects and 15 core subjects.
-Students also need to take the courses Seminar for Dissertation and Research for Dissertation, both without attribution, but compulsory.
-In the Seminar for Dissertation discipline, the students present the dissertation proposal, which must be approved by the Examining Board.
-The students study the Research for Dissertation discipline, once already having their proposal approved, for elaboration and defense of their dissertation.
-In the case of scholarship students, it is mandatory to comply with the Teaching Internship discipline.
-The course is organized on a quarterly basis.
+In order to obtain a Master’s degree in Computer Science, students must obtain 24 credits in courses, with a minimum of nine credits in courses of the basic group and the remaining can be complementar with courses of the specific group.
+Students also need to take the course Seminar for Dissertation and Research for Dissertation, both without credit attribution, but compulsory.
+In the Seminar for Dissertation course, the students present the dissertation proposal, which must be approved by an Examining Board.
+The students enroll in the Research for Dissertation subject once having their proposal approved, for the elaboration and defense of their dissertation.
+In the case of scholar students, it is mandatory to comply with the Teaching Internship course.
+The course is organized on a trimester basis.
 The above information is contained in the Program standard.

-It is worth mentioning the commitment of the PPCIC to train graduates in Computing with skills of data scientists.
-There is a great debate in academia and industry about the precise definition of the term Data Science.
-One can interpret Data Science as an evolution of multidisciplinary areas that incorporate Computer Science, Modeling and Statistics in order to extract knowledge from the processing of large data volumes (MDS 2015).
-In this context, it is a technical-scientific challenge in computing the methodical study for the generalized extraction and scale of relevant knowledge from an immense mass of data, usually dynamic (Jagadish et al., 2014).
+It is worth mentioning the commitment of the PPCIC to train graduates in Computing with skills of data science, in order to extract knowledge from the processing of large data volumes (MDS 2015).
+In this context, it is a technical-scientific challenge in computing the systematic study for the generalized extraction and in scale of relevant knowledge from an immense mass of data, usually dynamic (Jagadish et al., 2014).

-Specifically, we identified two main lines of research whose maturity we believe will lead to the consolidation of the area of Data Science within a horizon of a few years of research and development: (i) Data Management and Applications and (ii) Data Based Methods, which are best described on page Research Areas.
+Specifically, we identified two main lines of research whose maturity we believe would lead to the consolidation of the area of Data Science within a horizon of a few years of research and development: (i) Algorithms, Optimization, and Computational Modeling, (ii) Data Management and Applications.

-Considering the egress profile of the Program, it aims to train highly qualified human resources and serve as a foundation for its projection in the knowledge society, the PPCIC master’s course offers students a range of computing disciplines articulated with the research lines of the Program promoting comprehensive and current training.
+Considering the egress profile of the Program, it aims to train highly qualified human resources and serve as a foundation for its projection in the knowledge society.
+The PPCIC master’s course offers students a range of computing subjects articulated with the research lines of the Program promoting comprehensive and current training.
 During the formulation of the PPCIC curricular structure, we compared our proposal to the 23 largest master’s programs in US Data Science (MDS 2015).
-Furthermore, in the formulation of the disciplines, we try not to use terms such as BigData and Map-Reduce.
+Furthermore, in the formulation of the courses, we try not to use terms such as BigData and Map-Reduce.
 We prefer to adopt the corresponding theoretical framework, such as Large Scale Data Management and Parallel and Distributed Computing, respectively.